 Where National Grid NTS accepts a daily capacity offer pursuant to paragraph 2.10 National Grid NTS will pay to the User a charge ("Capacity Surrender Charge") in an amount determined as the amount of NTS Entry Capacity for which the daily capacity offer was accepted by National Grid NTS multiplied by the offer price specified in the daily capacity offer.

-The General Non-Transmission Services Charge payable by a User in respect of each Day will be determined, for each NTS Entry Point, excluding Storage Connection Points, as the User Daily Quantity Input multiplied by the Applicable Commodity Rate for such Commodity Charge as determined under Section 3 of the NTS Transportation Charging Methodology and set out in the Transportation Statement.
+The General Non-Transmission Services Charge payable by a User in respect of each Day will be determined, subject to paragraph 8, for each NTS Entry Point, excluding Storage Connection Points, as the User Daily Quantity Input multiplied by the Applicable Commodity Rate for such Commodity Charge as determined under Section 3 of the NTS Transportation Charging Methodology and set out in the Transportation Statement.

 The Entry Transmission Services Revenue Recovery Charges payable by a User or National Grid NTS in respect of each Day will be determined for each Aggregate System Entry Point excluding a Storage Connection Point: